 To verify this information, Administration undertook its own observations of the site at 9:15am on Saturday morning, 11.00am on Sunday morning and between the hours of 1:30pm and 3:30pm on Saturday and Sunday over the Father's Day weekend.
-Whilst percentages of occupancy have not been calculated, it was found that adequate on-street parking was available throughout this period.
+The review found that the maximum occupancy of on-street parking was 41.2 per cent, which occurred on Saturday morning and left 20 bays vacant at this time.
+The maximum occupancy observe on Sunday was 35.3 per cent in the afternoon, with a minimum of 22 parking bays vacant at this time.
+It was considered that adequate on-street parking was available throughout this period.